drajnauth/Arduino_Signal_Generator/README.md

 2) Interim release of the 40x4 LCD PARC SNA: "PARC_Si5351_Signal_Generator_E_v0.1a.
 Needs the "hd44780" LCD Library and the "Etherkit_Si5351-2.1.2" Si5351 library.
 Limited functionality.

-3) The 40x4 LCD PARC pre-release of the Sig Gen "PARC_Si5351_Signal_Generator_A_v0.1b".
+3) The 40x4 LCD PARC pre-release of the Sig Gen: "PARC_Si5351_Signal_Generator_A_v0.1b".
 Needs the "hd44780" LCD Library

 Dave, VE300I